spartansecurity/Writeups/flareon15/chal11.md

 print s.check()
 print s.model()
 ```
-After running this script, Z3 tells us that the constraints can all be satisfied by the decimal number 33554432, or 0x2000000.
+Upon completion, this Z3 script reveals that the constraints can all be satisfied by the decimal number 33554432, or 0x2000000.
 So putting everything together, we now need to find the number of iterations of the loop in function 0x4015D0 to allow that will set the variable in function 0x401B60 to the value 0x2000000.
-<br><img src="imgs/chal11-patched.png" width="400"><br>

 After playing around with different exit conditions for the loop, I noticed a pattern and quickly figured out that I needed to let the loop run until it hit 0xB.
 So, I binary patched the loop condition to reflect this by changing the 0x20 to 0xB and let the program run to completion after passing it an exception.
+<br><img src="imgs/chal11-patched.png" width="400"><br>
 Finally when I checked my file directory after doing this, I found a valid secret.jpg waiting for me.
 <br><img src="imgs/chal11-solved.png" width="300"><br>